Yocto Kria Support¶

 Working with Libraries¶

-In case some libraries have specific version dependencies, they can be specified in recipes (.bb files).
-Refer to Yocto documentation for details.
+If some libraries have specific version dependencies, they can be specified in recipes (.bb files).
+For details, refer to the Yocto documentation.

-It is possible to work with individual components (such as recipes in github meta-kria) for the purpose of integration, debugging or updates.
-For example if we want to build the xmutil utility we can bitbake that recipe:
+It is possible to work with individual components (such as recipes in github meta-kria) for the purpose of integration, debugging, or updates.
+For example, if you want to build the xmutil utility, you can bitbake that recipe:

 MACHINE=k26-smk bitbake xmutil

-This will download and build the xmutil sources, as well as any other recipes it depends on.
-For the purpose of development or debugging, it might be necessary to point the recipe to a different repo, branch or commit by updating the SRC_URI or SRCREV. (example of local repo commented out below)
+This downloads and builds the xmutil sources, as well as any other recipes it depends on.
+For the purpose of development or debugging, it might be necessary to point the recipe to a different repo, branch, or commit by updating the SRC_URI or SRCREV (an example of the local repo commented out the following):

 diff --git a/recipes-utils/xmutil/xmutil.inc b/recipes-utils/xmutil/xmutil.inc